Why Anti-Gunners are Against Mental Health Measures

-I think Mayor Barrett and Mr. Felber may have eaten the same brand paint chips when they were younger.
-I find it hard to believe that not one, but two, elected officials- in the same state- heard the sheriff’s plea as a call to vigilantism.
+I think Mayor Barrett and Mr. Felber may have ingested the same brand paint chips.
+I find it hard to believe that not one- but two- elected officials, in the same state, heard the sheriff’s plea as a call to vigilantism.
 Seems like one or the other’s disease of stupid infected the other.
-What’s sad about Mr. Barrett’s case is that he was beaten up with a tire iron several years ago, and you would think he would understand the value of self-protection.
-It seems he may have been hit in the head and lost a few of his marbles in the tragic incident.
+What’s ironic about Mr. Barrett’s case is that he was beaten up with a tire iron several years ago.
+You would think he understands the value of self-protection.
+Maybe he was hit int he head during the tragic incident.

 Jeri Bonavia’s response takes the cake.
 Mr. Bonavia is anti-violence.
-Being anti-violence apparently requires cowardice and blowing a whistle while criminals assault you.
+Being anti-violence apparently requires cowardice and attempting to blow a whistle while criminals assault you.

 Mr. Bonavia, allow me to indulge myself and pretend that you will read this.
 I would very much like to explain to you why your reasoning is so flawed that it scares the dickens out of me.
 I am utterly bewildered that someone, somewhere along the line, gave you a microphone, a platform to say… well, anything.
 It’s scary that people might actually mistake you for a reliable source of information and logic.
 Allow me to divulge to you how the whole police assistance thing works.